katekazane/bggn213/class09/class09.md

     ## [1] 33

-Cleaning up the data.
+Once we know the total number of columns and rows, we can clean up the data.
 Taking columns 3-32 (for reasons above).

 ``` r
 wisc.data <- wisc.df[,3:32]